pairinteraction/pairinteraction/docs/installation/advanced/pip_build.rst

     via ``uv pip install -r .build_requirements.txt``).
 |   ``-Cbuild-dir=build``: Specify a build directory and reuse it for faster future builds.
 |   ``-v``: Make the output more verbose.
-|   ``-e``: Install the package in editable mode (i.e. changes to the python files inside pairinteraction are
+|   ``-e``: Install the package in editable mode (i.e. changes to the python files inside PairInteraction are
     immediately effective).

 To install all dependencies without building the package, confer the :ref:`python setup <python_setup>`.